Greetings from Norway!

 Since I couldn’t trust my maps—any of them—I tried to fix my odometer, which was my only navigational aid other than my compass, by reattaching the torn wires to the contact plate with superglue.
 That predictably failed, so I sought a soldering iron from a village mechanic.
 While his wife served me tea and snacks, he set to work, fishing out an electric soldering iron from his collection of rusty tools, but without electricity, resorted to using a propane blowtorch to heat the iron and attempt to reattach the wires with scrapings of residue solder.
 The crude fix melted through the back of the device.
 The mechanic was disappointed it had failed and refused to take payment for his time, but at least his concern helped to counter the negativity I felt for the vandals.
 Now it really was irreparable and I would have to find my way to the Russian gates virtually by compass alone.

 Thunderstorms were bursting in cycles and delivering torrents of rain every day or two.
 Sunny mornings made me sluggish around camp, cooking, drying gear, and solar powering my cameras, but the weather could flip quickly.
 One of those mornings I took cover from the storm under a bridge.
 Shortly after, two men and a boy arrived on a motorbike to share the shelter.
 I already knew them because they had visited my camp earlier and were the only souls visible in that vast landscape.
 The senior guy had been on a mission for Vodka but I had none to give, however, he must have scored somewhere as he was now intoxicated and had a deep, bleeding gash over his left eye.
-He stumbled my way snarling like a dog, hair raised.
+He stumbled my way snarling, hair raised.
 I stepped back having no idea what he was saying, but clearly it wasn’t the kind of dialogue that promotes healthy relations between strangers.
-I tried to ignore him, gazing out of the tunnel through the opaque sheets of rain driving down from the east, but listening to this guy spewing bile like a cooked battery, made me clench.
+I tried to ignore him, gazing out of the tunnel through the opaque sheets of rain driving down from the east, but watching this guy full of bile, made me clench.
 I would absorb his words but I wasn’t going to hesitate to defend myself.
 Though before things got messy, the kid, who appeared to be around ten, dragged the man away by the cuff of his deel to the opposite side, where he stumbled and crashed to the ground, and was free to mouth off from a distance.

 I had gotten to that point where I needed the solitude.
 Though it seems like a contradiction while journeying through the country with the lowest population density.
 The fact is, I had become so deprived of conversation, so accustomed the struggle of communication, that I was growing apathetic towards people, and the common drunks weren’t helping matters.